Custom Design Your Search Client

-- Hover your cursor over any part to view the HTML classes controlling it.
+- Hover your cursor over a part to view the HTML classes controlling it.
 In the next image, the classes are:

-- Go to Search Clients and open a search client for editing.
+- Go to Search Clients and open a web-based search client for editing.

-- Find those classes in Search Results Page, Search Box, or Not Results Found.
+- Find the code for editing in Search Results Page, Search Box, or No Results Found.

-- You can now edit components by jumping to the CSS window and:
+- You can edit components by switch to the CSS window and:

-- Creating new CSS classes and inserting them into their relevant HTML element (recommended).
+- It is recommended to create new CSS classes and insert them into their relevant HTML element